 - or, RI/CRI, CQI, and a PMI consisting of a single wideband indication ( in sub-clause 5.2.2.2.1) for the entire CSI reporting band.
-The CQI is calculated assuming PDSCH transmission with precoders (corresponding to different in sub-clause 5.2.2.2.1), where the UE assumes that one precoder is randomly selected from the set of precoders for each PRG on PDSCH, where the PRG size for CQI calculation is configured by the higher layer parameter PUSCH-bundle-size-for-CSI
+The CQI is calculated conditioned on the reported assuming PDSCH transmission with precoders (corresponding to the same but different in sub-clause 5.2.2.2.1), where the UE assumes that one precoder is randomly selected from the set of precoders for each PRG on PDSCH, where the PRG size for CQI calculation is configured by the higher layer parameter PDSCH-bundle-size-for-CSI

 If a UE is configured with semi-persistent CSI reporting, the UE shall report CSI when both CSI-IM and non-zero power CSI-RS resources are configured as periodic or semi-persistent.
 If a UE is configured with aperiodic CSI reporting, the UE shall report CSI when both CSI-IM and non-zero power CSI-RS resources are configured as periodic, semi-persistent or aperiodic.